nathancarter/weblurch/doc/plan.md

 ## Matching Module

 Implement all of the following, creating unit tests for them as you go.
- * Give Match a member for marking that a substitution of A to B is in force, for any two expressions A and B.  A third parameter will specify whether the subsitution is required (=) or optional (~), and should also be stored.
- * Make getters for all of the substitution data, including one for just whether a substitution has been stored.
- * Give Match a method for removing the substitution.
  * Give Match a member for marking which subtrees it has visited, and storing them in an internal list.
 If a substitution is not in force, this method should not do anything.
 The one exception is that the first